Diffusion-based Iterative Counterfactual Explanations for Fetal Ultrasound Image Quality Assessment: Experiments and Results

 \subsubsection{Baselines.}

-1) \dime~\cite{jeanneret2022diffusion} employs an expensive nested loop of the reverse guided processes per time step $t$ to obtain clean images and applies a scaling trick to estimate gradients w.r.t.~noisy images.
-2) A single iteration of \diffice, henceforth \difficeone, implements FastDiME~\cite{weng2023fast} without mask-based inpainting (this is tailored for localized changes and would be a disadvantage in our setting).
+1) \dime~\cite{jeanneret2022diffusion} employs an expensive nested loop of reverse guided processes per step $t$ to obtain clean images and applies a scaling to estimate gradients w.r.t.~noisy images.
+2) A single iteration of \diffice, denoted as \difficeone.
 3) Inspired by~\cite{bansal2023universal} we implement \difficeonenoisy taking the gradient w.r.t noisy images.
-For fair comparison, baselines use the same loss (Eq.~\eqref{eq:loss}) and hyperparameters.
+For fair comparison, we use the same loss (Eq.~\eqref{eq:loss}) and hyperparameters.